yay135/DiffuCpG/readme.md

 Install Docker using the following link:
 https://docs.docker.com/engine/install/
 Recommended system specs: Debian 12 bookworm with 16GB RAM or more.
+Make sure you have the latest Nvidia GPU driver installed and docker can access your Nvidia GPU.
 ### Run the Models
 ``docker pull yay135/diffucpg``
 prepare your input data directory, use the following command to print a example input data directory